ros-navigation/docs.nav2.org/docs/configuration_and_development/tuning_guide/index.md

 ## Planner Plugin Selection

 Nav2 provides a number of planning plugins out of the box.
-For a first-time setup, see [Setting Up Navigation Plugins](../setup_guides/algorithm/select_algorithm.md#setting-up-navigation-plugins) for a more verbose breakdown of algorithm styles within Nav2, and [Navigation Plugins](../plugins/index.md#navigation-plugins) for a full accounting of the current list of plugins available (which may be updated over time).
+For a first-time setup, see [Setting Up Navigation Plugins][setting-up-navigation-plugins] for a more verbose breakdown of algorithm styles within Nav2, and [Navigation Plugins][navigation-plugins] for a full accounting of the current list of plugins available (which may be updated over time).

 In general though, the following table is a good guide for the optimal planning plugin for different types of robot bases: